brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 differently to produce the desired timing pulses.

 These devices show up in the 1620 schematic in a cryptic way that only makes sense when you understand the mechanics.
-Here is an example:
+Here is an example (page 01.82.72.1):

 ![Cam Relay 1](/assets/images/relays-7.jpg)